Detecting exceptional points through dynamics in non-Hermitian systems: Introduction

-On the other hand, in quantum many-body systems, quantum phase transition (QPT) can show a signature of quantum properties \cite{sachdev_2011}, more specifically, the transition is driven due to quantum fluctuations at zero temperatures.
-It has also been discovered that during evolution, the behavior of the Loschmidt echo, which is the overlap between the initial and final states with time, may discriminate between two scenarios -- in one, the quenching and the initial Hamiltonian are in separate phases, while in the other, they are in the same phase \cite{heyl_prl_2013, Heyl_review_2018}.
+In similarity, a quantum phase transition, separating two quantum phases of a Hermitian many-body systems, signifies the sudden change of properties at zero temperature driven by quantum fluctuations~\cite{sachdev_2011}.
+It has also been discovered that during evolution, the behavior of the Loschmidt echo (the overlap of the initial and the evolved state) may discriminate between two scenarios: in one, the quenching and the initial Hamiltonian are in separate phases, while in the other, they are in the same phase \cite{heyl_prl_2013, Heyl_review_2018}.
 The phenomenon is referred to as dynamical quantum phase transition (DQPT) \cite{heyl_prl_2015, karrasch_prb_2017,porta_sr_2020} (cf. \cite{Krish2004, Aditi2005, Krish2008}) which was initially demonstrated using the quantum transverse Ising model.
-In this regard, several counter-intuitive results are also reported \cite{Sirker14, Vajna14, gurarie_pra_2019, stav_prb_2020} which include non-uniformly spaced critical time in the $XY$ model with uniform and alternate magnetic fields, detection of phase boundary at finite temperature via long time average of Loschmidt echo \cite{nandi_prl_2022}, enhanced sensitivity in connection with quantum sensing \cite{guan_prr_2021}, dynamical signature to disclose localization-delocalization transition in Aubry-Andr{\'e} (AA) model \cite{yang_prb_2017}.
+In this regard, several counter-intuitive results are also reported \cite{Sirker14, Vajna14, bhattacharyya_SR_2015, yang_prb_2017, gurarie_pra_2019, jafri_sr_2019_9,jafri_prb_2019_10, stav_prb_2020,jafri_prb_2020_5, jafri_iop_2020_7, guan_prr_2021,modak_prb_2021, jafri_pra_2021_6,jafri_prb_2021_4,haldar_prx_2021, nandi_prl_2022, jafri_pra_2022_3, jafri_prb_2022_2, jafri_prb_2022_1} which include nonuniformly spaced critical time in the $XY$ model with uniform and alternate magnetic fields, detection of phase boundary at finite temperature via long-time average of the Loschmidt echo \cite{nandi_prl_2022}, enhanced sensitivity in connection with quantum sensing \cite{guan_prr_2021}, the dynamical signature to disclose the localization-delocalization transition in the Aubry-Andr{\'e} (AA) model \cite{yang_prb_2017}.
 Since there are only a few many-body Hamiltonian which can be diagonalized analytically, the observation of DQPT can also be a potential method to predict a possible QPT at equilibrium.
 Moreover, DQPT has already been captured in laboratories with physical systems like cold atoms and trapped ions \cite{jurcevic_prl_2017,flaschner_nature_2018}.
-Notice that in all these investigations, the Hamiltonian used for the initial state and the evolution is Hermitian.
+Notice that in all these investigations, the initial state is the ground state of a Hermitian Hamiltonian and the evolution is unitary.